 3. Lyskapellet – Chapel of Lights

-This little chapel has a slightly particular history which I am not going to bother you with but get in touch with me if you want to know more.
-The Chapel of Lights is tiny chapel rooming around 50 people.
-It is beautifully decorated with glass mosaic made by a German glass artist, Harald Stephan, from drawings of Norwegian artist Ferdinand Finne.
+This little chapel has a slightly particular history that I am not going to bother you with but get in touch with me if you want to know more.
+The Chapel of Lights is a tiny chapel rooming around 50 people.
+It is beautifully decorated with a glass mosaic made by a German glass artist, Harald Stephan, from drawings of Norwegian artist Ferdinand Finne.
 The Chapel is a fellow Christian chapel which means it is open to the three main Christian groups – Protestants, Roman Catholics, and Orthodox.
 Everyone is welcome, it is open every day, and has a free entrance.

-The Chapel of Lights is located 15-20 minutes walk from the hotel direction Oslo and Fagernes.
+The Chapel of Lights is located 15-20 minutes’ walk from the hotel direction Oslo and Fagernes.
 When you first see it, you might mistake it for a small cottage in the woods.
 But once you open the door and get inside you will immediately feel the peace filling your whole being.
-When you look up on the ceiling, you will find yourself getting lost in the stars.
+When you look upon the ceiling, you will find yourself getting lost in the stars.
 During the daytime, the lights will shine through the painted glass casting soft, colorful shadows in the room.
 There are benches to sit on, a Bible if you need one, and it is THE place if you want to meditate.

 They say that animals have a healing effect on humans, and if you love horses there is a paddock just a few meters away.
 We were super thrilled that one of the horses came to us.
 It didn’t matter that we stood close to the exit gate or that he was more busing gnawing on the fence, we got to pet him, and that was enough.

 On our way to the Chapel of Lights, we passed an old settling that represents traditional farmhouse area from the 18 century.
-Unfortunately, it is open only during summer months.
+Unfortunately, it is open only during the summer months.

 As you are closing in on The Chapel of Lights you will pass another quirky thing – a giant chair, which we had to climb, of course.
 The chair is made by a small local company that produces environmental-friendly products.